jotaefepinho/online-store/README.md

 ## Comments About the Code
 - **HTML Structure**: Standard use of basic HTML tags and classed divs
 - **CSS Layout**: Flexbox and grid are used for creating a responsive design.
 Media queries will ensure the design adapts to various screen sizes.
-- **JavaScript (Planned)**: Currently, the project does not have interactive JavaScript.
-Future iterations will include scripts for the shopping cart and log in procedures.
+- **JavaScript**: Most pages include .js scripts to handle functions, animations stylings or local storage.

 ---